mr19331/snix-snax/README.md

 for the session user to the card ,the card-reveal action stopped working .
 This was resolved with help from Tim the tutor who helped me to rearrange the code so that the modal was inside the statement but the card-reveal section outside.

 Problems with the hero-image.
-The image disappeared completely  and showed on dev tools that there was an error to do with the linear gradient css.
+The image disappeared completely when I tried to add a media query and showed on dev tools that there was an error to do with the linear gradient css.
  This was resolved by adding in the webkits for the different browser types.

 On dev tools the image looks correct for the mobile version but in real life on an i-phone the image is skewed.

-Despite many efforts to correct this using CSS I still can't get the image to show correctly on the mobile version.
+Despite many efforts to correct this using CSS I still can't get the image to show correctly on the mobile version

+Problems with media queries  I planned to adjust the size of the text and search bar in the mobile version using media queries but because it seemed to cause problems with the main image, I rearranged the text and the search and reset buttons instead.